cado-security/product-help/docs/cado-response/deploy/aws/iam/cross-account-creation.md

 2. Add the newly created cross-account IAM Role ARN to the Cado platform.
 This enables the new AWS account within the Cado platform.

 :::tip
-Creation of the cross-account IAM Policy and IAM Role within each AWS account can be automated via Terraform, AWS Stacksets, and other programatic methods.
+Creation of the cross-account IAM Policy and IAM Role within each AWS account can be automated via Terraform, AWS Stacksets, and other programmatic methods.
 See the [Automating AWS IAM Role and Policy Deployment](#automating-aws-iam-role-and-policy-deployment) section below for more details.

 Adding the cross-account ARN to the Cado platform can be automated via the Cado APIs.
-See our [Example Cado API for addind AWS credentials](https://github.com/cado-security/cado-api-examples/blob/main/examples/saving_credentials.py) for more details.
+See the [Automating Cado Cross-account Creation](#automating-cado-cross-account-creation) section below for more details.
 :::

 :::info